zabbix/zabbix-docker/snmptraps/ubuntu/README.md

 # What is the image?

-The image is used to receive SNMP traps and provide access to Zabbix to collected SNMP trap messsages.
+The image is used to receive SNMP traps, store them to a log file and provide access to Zabbix to collected SNMP trap messsages.

 # Zabbix snmptraps images